Processing math: 100%

 Exercise 12.4 A survey of voice assistants (such as Amazon Echo; Google Home; etc.) conducted by Nielsen asked respondents to indicate how they used their voice assistant.
 The options were:

-Exercise 12.5 Gębski et al. (2019) studied the taste of bread with varying salt and fibre content, and recorded information from \(300\) subjects (including gender, place of residence, and the subjects' responses to the statement 'Rolls with lower salt content taste worse than regular ones', on a five-point ordinal scale from 'Strongly Agree' to 'Strongly Disagree'); see Table 12.6.
+Exercise 12.5 Gębski et al. (2019) studied the taste of bread with varying salt and fibre content.
+Information was recorded from 300 subjects, including the subjects' responses to the statement 'Rolls with lower salt content taste worse than regular ones', on a five-point ordinal scale from 'Strongly Agree' to 'Strongly Disagree'; see Table 12.6.

 1. Identify the variables, then classify them as nominal or ordinal.